kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 #### Solution

 Even when a scenario is running, users can add operations to that scenario.
-So, in this case, they can add operations that are most worst case for the scheduler by looking at the simulation results and the resources status at that point.
+So, in this case, they can add operations that are worst case for the scheduler by looking at the simulation results and the resources status at that point.

 ## Proposal